exerro/markup-parser/docs.md

 content : block[]
 ```

-The content of a block quote. `content` is a list of blocks.
+The content of a block quote. $`content` is a list of blocks.

 #### Resource block